-One newly discovered and seven previously recorded sites were surveyed/monitored during the 2009 field season.
+Eight previously recorded sites were surveyed/monitored during the 2011 field season.
 This section will present an analysis and evaluation of the materials obtained through the surface survey portion of this project.
 Analysis and evaluation of excavated materials from 20SA722 will be presented in a subsequent section.